projectcalico/calico/docs/cni/kubernetes/Policy.md

 When Calico's annotation-based policy is enabled:
 - Pods will be, by default, isolated by namespace boundaries.
 Only pods in the same namespace can communicate.
 - Annotations can be used to expose access to pods outside of their namespace.
-- Annotations can be used to futher isolate pods within their namespace.
+- Annotations can be used to further isolate pods within their namespace.
 - Pods in the `kube-system` namespace (such as SkyDNS), are accessible to the rest of the cluster.

 Since pods are, by default, isolated by namespace boundaries, they will:
-- not be accessible by pods outside of their namespace unless explicitly allowed via annoations.
+- not be accessible by pods outside of their namespace unless explicitly allowed via annotations.
-- not be accessible via Kubernetes service IPs, NodePort services, or LoadBalancer services unless specificaly allowed using an annotation.
+- not be accessible via Kubernetes service IPs, NodePort services, or LoadBalancer services unless specifically allowed using an annotation.
-- not be accessible by the compute hosts in your cluster unless specificaly allowed using an annotation.
+- not be accessible by the compute hosts in your cluster unless specifically allowed using an annotation.

 ## Enabling annotation-based policy
 To enable annotation-based policy, add the `policy` section to your CNI network config file as shown.